 - Go big with boulders.
 They add a modern look to your landscaping, and once in place they are low maintenance.

 - Install a breeze block wall, Palm Springs style.
 Choose your favorite style of concrete blocks to create a swanky accent wall.

 - Build a retaining wall that doubles as art.
-They can add function as well as beauty, like these modern options.
+They can add function as well as beauty.
+Try these modern retaining wall blocks.